-THE management of Universal Basic Education Commission (UBEC) has pulled down from its official site, the 2018 National Personnel Audit result that was full of discrepancies, The ICIR can report.
+THE management of Universal Basic Education Commission (UBEC) has pulled down from its official site the 2018 National Personnel Audit result that was full of discrepancies, The ICIR reports.

 This came five months after the ICIR reported that there were errors in data uploaded on to the site after the conduct of the National Personnel Audit.